 (Best tools for duplicate/thin content AND link equity issues: retiring non-valuable pages, robots.txt disallow, meta robots noindex, canonical tags, and the Google Search Console (GSC) Remove URL tool.)

-Infinite URL variation combinations (filtered and sorted and faceted pages have SO MANY different possible combinations!) can waste a lot of search engine bot crawling time; if you have a large website where crawl budget is a concern, faceted navigations can easily exacerbate that issue.
+Infinite URL variation combinations (filtered and sorted and faceted pages have SO MANY different possible combinations!) can waste a lot of search engine bot crawling time; if you have a large website where crawl budget is a concern, faceted navigation can easily exacerbate that issue.

 However, implemented correctly, facets & filters can dynamically create many useful landing pages for SEO.